BrianStatesThat/airbnb-clone-project/README.md

 - **Indexing**: Implemented for faster data retrieval.
 - **Caching**: Strategies in place using Redis to reduce database load and enhance performance.

-## ⚙️ Technology Stack
-- **Django**: High-level Python web framework for building the backend.
-- **Django REST Framework**: Tools for building and managing RESTful APIs.
-- **PostgreSQL**: Relational database for structured data storage.
-- **GraphQL**: Flexible query language for the API.
-- **Celery**: For handling asynchronous tasks like sending notifications and processing payments.
-- **Redis**: Used for caching and session management.
-- **Docker**: For containerized development and deployment.
-- **CI/CD Pipelines**: Automated pipelines for testing and deploying code changes.

 ## 👥 Team Roles

 ### 1. Business Analyst (BA)